-If you are claiming the mortgage interest credit (see the instructions for Form 1040, line 53), subtract the amount shown on Form 8396, line 3, from the total deductible interest you paid on your home mortgage.
+If you are claiming the mortgage interest credit (for holders of qualified mortgage credit certificates issued by state or local governmental units or agencies), subtract the amount shown on Form 8396, line 3, from the total deductible interest you paid on your home mortgage.
 Enter the result on line 10.